Top

 How do you evaluate the quality of the models?

-Each model generated by boostDM is realized as the aggregation of a collection of classifiers trained with partial views of the training data.
-In the current version 50 classifiers were trained with random partial views of the set of driver and passenger mutations.
-For each classifier as many passengers as drivers are independently drawn.
-Then 70% of drivers and passengers are selected for training, whereas the remaining 30% are kept for testing (after removing repeated mutations) consistently with a cross-validation approach.
-Each classifier attained a test performance that we can measure as an area under the Receiver Operating Characteristic (ROC) curve (auROC).
-The reported quality of each model is witnessed by the average auROC and by the average number of unique mutations in the test set across the 50 classifiers.
+Each model generated by boostDM is realized as the aggregation of a collection of classifiers (base models) trained with random subsets of the training data.
+In the current version 50 classifiers were trained with random subsets of driver and non-driver mutations.
+70% of drivers and non-drivers are selected for training, whereas the remaining 30% are kept for testing (after removing repeated mutations) consistently with a cross-validation approach.
+Each classifier attained a test performance that we can measure as a weighted F-score that gives more weight to precision than to recall (F-score50).
+The reported cross-validation performance of each model is given as an average F-score50 across base models.

 Does every cancer gene have a model?

-The long-term goal of boostDM is to come up with a specific model for every cancer gene and every tumor type in which the gene is found to act as a driver according to IntOGen.
-However, the creation of a reliable model ultimately relies on two hard constraints: i) whether the estimated dN/dS of the gene is high enough to render a training set; ii) whether the number of observed mutations is enough to create a reliable predictor.
+The long-term goal of boostDM is to implement models for all cancer genes and tumor types where the gene acts as a driver according to IntOGen.
+However, the creation of reliable models ultimately relies on two hard constraints: i) whether the estimated dN/dS of the gene is high enough to render a training set; ii) whether the observed mutations are representative enough to train a reliable model.

 What is considered a reliable model?